bitifet/SmarkForm/doc/index.md

 </td></tr>
 </table>

 ## The Basics

-### The `data-smark` attribute
+### The `data-smark` Attribute

-The `data-smark` attribute is used in SmarkForm to mark which DOM (HTML tags) elements are relevant to smarkform and, at the same time, **provide the required properties** for its enhancement as *SmarkForm* component.
+The `data-smark` attribute is used in SmarkForm to identify and enhance specific DOM elements (HTML tags) as SmarkForm components.
+It also provides the required properties for their enhancement.

-This way, those elements are enhanced as *SmarkForm components* while the rest are completely ignored by *SmarkForm*.
+By using the `data-smark` attribute, you can mark elements to be transformed into SmarkForm components, while the remaining elements are ignored by SmarkForm.

-> 📌 The only exceptions to that are:
+> 📌 The following are exceptions to this rule:
+>
-> 1. The DOM element passed to SmarkForm constructor is always a *SmarkForm*
+> 1. The DOM element passed to the SmarkForm constructor is always considered a
->    component.
+>    SmarkForm component.
-> 2. The item template of a list component (its only allowed direct child in
+> 2. The item template of a list component, which is the only allowed direct
->    HTML source before render) is always a *SmarkForm* component, by default
+>    child in the HTML source before rendering, is always a SmarkForm component
->    of the 'form' type and, hence, the `data-smark` attribute can be ommited.
+>    by default.
+In this case, the `data-smark` attribute can be omitted.

 **Syntax:**

 The `data-smark` attribute can be specified in three different ways:

-  1. Without any value (Ex.: `<textarea ... data-smark>`).
+1. Without any value (e.g., `<textarea ... data-smark>`).
-    - This way the (mandatory) component type is infered in function of the actual tag (in this case, it is infered as *input* type).
+   - In this case, the component type is inferred based on the actual tag.
+For example, it is inferred as an *input* type for `<textarea>`.

-  2. With a string value (Ex.: `<div ... data-smark="singleton">`).
+2. With a string value (e.g., `<div ... data-smark="singleton">`).
-    - This is equivalent as `<div ... data-smark='{"type": "singleton"}'>`.
+   - This is equivalent to `<div ... data-smark='{"type": "singleton"}'>`.

-  3. With a valid JSON string (Ex.: `<div data-smark='{"type"="list", "name":
+3. With a valid JSON string (e.g., `<div data-smark='{"type": "list", "name":
    "myList"}'>`).

 **Mandatory attributes:**

+The following attributes are mandatory:

-  * The `type` attribute is always necessary to determine which component type controller must be used to render the component.
-But many times it can be contextually infered either by the actual tag name or for the presence of the `action` property which forces the type to "action".
+- The `type` attribute is always necessary to determine which component type controller should be used for rendering the component.
+In many cases, it can be inferred based on the tag name or the presence of the `action` property, which forces the type to be "action".

-  * The `name` attribute is necessary for all **non action** components.
+- The `name` attribute is required for all non-action components.
-    - If not explicitly provided it can be infered by the presence of the `name` property of the actual tag being enhanced.
-Ex.: `<input name="foo" data-smark>`.
+   - If not explicitly provided, it can be inferred from the `name` property of the tag being enhanced.
+For example, `<input name="foo" data-smark>`.
-    - If not provided and cannot be infered, a randomly generated name will be used in place.
+   - If not provided and cannot be inferred, a randomly generated name will be used.

 **Other attributes:**